 WARNING: The check engine light should not be on while tuning, if the check engine light is on while the engine is

-running (will come on at key-on) then SHUT THE ENGINE DOWN IMMEDIATELY.
-If the check engine light comes on with a tuned vehicle that means the
+running then SHUT THE ENGINE OFF IMMEDIATELY.
+If the check engine light is on with a tuned vehicle that means the

 Once she gets up to warm operating temperature you want to get the ecu into closed loop, it should go into closed loop on its own within' 2 minutes and start adjusting fuel for you, but

 if it doesn't you may need to rev the throttle a few times in order to get the hego's to switch to enable closed loop.

 You can tell if your in closed loop because LAMBSE1 will be jumping around increasing and decreasing its value, if LAMBSE1 stays at 1.000 then you are in open loop.

 Correctly set the throttle stop according to "IPSIBR"